MohaMehrzad/vcoin-0.1.0/tests/Token.md

   - Major decline (30%+): Burn 2% of burn treasury
 - **Minimum Balance Requirement**: 1% of total token supply
 - **Maximum Single Burn**: 3% of burn treasury
+- **Burn Restrictions**:
+  - Total token supply must never fall below 1 billion tokens
+  - Only tokens in burn treasury can be burned (never tokens held by buyers or investors)
+  - Each burn operation includes multiple safeguards to maintain minimum supply
+  - PDA verification ensures only authorized burn treasury tokens are affected

-The burn treasury receives 40% of all transfer fees through an automatic allocation mechanism:
+All transfer fees are directed to the development treasury through an automatic allocation mechanism:

 ```rust
 fn process_allocate_collected_fees(